The most common risk factors for heart disease are:

 Many of these risk factors can be avoided.
 Others, such as family history, cannot be changed.
 You can help protect yourself by staying away from known risk factors whenever possible.
 As a result, you can have a healthier lifestyle.

 If you think you may be at risk for heart disease, you should discuss this concern with your doctor.
 You may want to ask about reducing your risk and about a schedule for checkups.
 Also, make sure to discuss ways to prevent heart disease with your doctor.
 You may need to be referred to a cardiologist at Ephraim McDowell Heart & Vascular Institute.

 Reduce your risk factors

-It’s important to know if you have a family history for heart disease.
+Knowing if you have a family history of heart disease is important.
 Here are a few ways you can try to prevent heart disease:

 - Get plenty of exercise (always talk to your doctor before starting a new exercise routine).

 - Eat a heart-healthy diet low in fat, with lots of lean protein and vegetables.

 - Keep your blood pressure and cholesterol at healthy levels.